checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

     - /docs/browser-checks/quickstart/
 ---

-This quick start should give you all the info to create your first browser check with Checkly.
-You should have some prior knowledge working with Javascript and/or Node.js.
+This quick start gives you all the info to create your first Browser check with Checkly.
+You should have some prior knowledge of working with Javascript and/or Node.js.

-## What is a browser check?
+## What is a Browser check?

+A Browser check is a Node.js script that controls a headless Chromium browser to mimic user behavior.
+Load a web page, click a link, fill a form input – do everything your visitors might do and check if these interactions lead to the correct results.

+Your critical interactions might be:

+- That users can log into my app.
+- That users can add products to a shopping cart.
+- That users can edit their account details.

+The combination of automated interactions and assertions leads to confidence that your site works as expected.

+Checkly uses the **[Playwright](https://github.com/microsoft/playwright)** and **[Puppeteer](https://github.com/GoogleChrome/puppeteer)**
+frameworks to power your Browser checks.
+Use these frameworks to control the interactions you want to happen on a web page.

+{{< info >}}
+While Playwright and Puppeteer share many similarities, they have evolved at different speeds over the last two years.
+Playwright's rapid release cycle and new  features such as [auto-waiting](https://playwright.dev/docs/actionability) and [the built-in inspector](https://playwright.dev/docs/debug#playwright-inspector) made it gain momentum in the developer community.

+__We recommend using Playwright if you are just starting out or [migrating from Puppeteer to Playwright using `puppeteer-to-playwright`](https://github.com/checkly/puppeteer-to-playwright).__
+{{< /info >}}

-The five lines of code below are already a valid browser check.
-Its usefulness might be not that great, but still...
+The following code is a valid Browser check.

 {{< tabs "Basic example" >}}
 {{< tab "Playwright" >}}